 Prior to Canyon Bible Joyce and I spent years as missionaries.
-My time was spent overseeing schools and churches, developer of pastors, facilitator of underground church planting partnerships and sharing the gospel.
+My time was spent overseeing schools and churches, developing pastors, facilitator of underground church planting partnerships and sharing the gospel.
 During this time spiritual warfare was just part of the package.
 If we were not experiencing spiritual warfare then we were not a threat to the evil one and we were not doing what the Lord had called us to.
 Spiritual warfare came from within and without.
 I expected it and prepared for it.
 In the same sense, back here in the states, I did not understand how my experience with spiritual warfare related to pastoring a church.
 However, I soon came to understand it is the same.

-If we, you and me, are pushing the boundaries to see the Lord take back territory from the evil one, then we become a threat to him, we are his enemy and he will attack.
-When Satan attacks a church he often does so by working at destroying fellowship.
-First, he works at destroying our fellowship with Christ by way of doubt, trying to convince us there is no forgiveness of sins or false doctrine.
-Secondly, he works at destroying fellowship with each other: husband and wife, parent and child, and brothers and sisters in Christ.
+If we, you and me, are pushing the boundaries to see the Lord take back territory from the evil one, then we become a threat to the evil one, we are his enemy and he will attack.
+When Satan attacks a church, he often does so by working at destroying fellowship.
+First, he works at destroying our fellowship with Christ by way of doubt; the evil sneaks in and tries to convince us there is no forgiveness of sins or through false doctrine attempts to take our focus off of Christ.
+Secondly, he works at destroying fellowship with each other; husband and wife, parent and child, and brothers and sisters in Christ.
 I feel we have been experiencing spiritual warfare as we have worked to stay true to the Bible and in so doing the working out of what it means to be a church living God's Word in a desolate land.
 This has affected the fellowship within our community both positively and negatively.

 The question that has been coming to my heart during my prayer time is, "If we are growing spiritually why are we struggling with fellowship?"
 Part of the answer is spiritual warfare and spiritual practices.
-Spiritual life and fellowship is more than being together for a couple of hours on Sunday.
-For us to have meaningful relationships and fellowship with each other it must be on the foundation of our fellowship with Christ.
+Spiritual life and fellowship are more than being together for a couple of hours on Sunday.
+For us to have meaningful relationships and fellowship with each other it must be founded on our fellowship with Christ.
+All relationship takes time and effort to cultivate.
 There are many things that affect our relationship with Christ such as the demands of work and family and the distractions of daily living.
 The demands of living can often rob time that should be spent with God.
-As our fellowship with God wanes to and fro, so too, does our fellowship with our spouses, children and brothers and sisters in Christ.
+As our fellowship with God ebbs to and fro, so too, does our fellowship with our spouses, children and brothers and sisters in Christ.
 This is a spiritual problem.

 As a church we are called to consider others more worthy than ourselves.
 We are to have servant's hearts.
 Yet, to serve others means more energy and more time, even as we live in a society that is already way too busy.
-Being bivocational, this is true for me as well.
-Having to give my employer a good effort and having to give Canyon Bible Church a good effort is, at times, difficult.
+Being bi-vocational, this is true for me as well.
+Having to give my clients a good effort and having to give Canyon Bible Church a good effort is, at times, difficult.
 There are times I feel the church has come in second place and to be honest my wife third.
 Please pray for the Lord to show me the path I need to travel to resolve this stress of being torn by two purposes.
-Pray for direction as I consider leaving my job and what this would mean financially.
-Pray that the Lord begins revealing the right path to this solution.
+Pray that the Lord begins revealing the right path to the solution.
 Pray for my strength to wage spiritual war and remain faithful to my Most Holy God, Joyce and Canyon Bible.